zijunxu0208/CCTV-News-Collector/README.md

 This Codex/Qoder skill opens the CCTV News 24-hour feed, refreshes it, loads a requested lookback window from the newest visible item, filters titles for industry relevance, reads only matched articles, and writes a compact HTML report.

-By the way, Need Python 3.14, please download it at 'https://www.python.org' first
+By the way, this skill needs Python 3.14 to execute, please download it at 'https://www.python.org' first

 ## What It Does